Day 1 Budapest There are no planned activities until tonight's welcome meeting.

 Private Vehicle (3.00-4.00 hours, 190km)

 Day 9 Kotor (1B) Enjoy a sea kayaking tour before free time to relax or explore.
-Wander the streets of the walled city of Kotor, relax on picturesque beaches, or visit the local mud spas.
+Wander the streets of the walled city of Kotor or relax on picturesque beaches.

 Day 10 Kotor/Dubrovnik (1B) The red roofs of the old city make for spectacular photos and the seaside cafés serve up tasty seafood.